openvinotoolkit/open_model_zoo/models/public/bert-base-ner/README.md

 ### Converted model

-Converted model has the same output like original
+Converted model has the same output like original.

 ## Download a Model and Convert it into Inference Engine Format